Most Expensive Atlanta Neighborhoods

 Also of interest is that Atlanta has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Atlanta is a major college town.
-As is often the case in college towns, the many students that live in Atlanta have a strong influence on the local culture and music scene.
+In addition, Atlanta is a major college town that has a very high percentage of its residents over 18 years old who are college students.
+Naturally, collegiate life has a major influence on the local Atlanta culture, lifestyle and music scene.
 In fact, Atlanta is one of only a few big cities that are also major college towns.
-This combination of big city status and thousands of college students gives Atlanta, on one hand, a sophisticated style, while on the other also providing lots of diversions and entertainment for students.
-In fact, Atlanta is one of the biggest "college towns" in America.
-This elevates both the status of the city and the knowledge sector of the local economy, which is sustained by a steady output of new college graduates every spring.
+The combination of big city status and thousands of college students gives Atlanta on one hand, a sophisticated style, while on the other also provides a youthful feel and lots of diversions and entertainment for students.
+Believe it or not, Atlanta is one of the biggest "college towns" in America, generating lift to the economy of the entire region, and issuing forth thousands of newly-minted college students every spring, powering the innovation economy, the arts, and a lively club scene.

 Not only is Atlanta a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Atlanta is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Atlanta a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, Atlanta is one of the top larger cities in America for educated single professionals to flock.